 Few traffic accidents result in greater property damage and more catastrophic injuries than collisions involving large commercial vehiclessuch as semi-trucks.
 Unfortunately, the increased damage caused by these crashes is also followed by increased confusion when it comes to sorting out fault afterward, thanks in large part to the sheer number of entities involved with the maintenance and operation of these vehicles.

 Getting a fair settlement for your injuries and losses doesn’t stop at identifying who was at fault, however; you’ll also need to know what your claim is worth and how to get that compensation out of the insurance companies.
-This is never an easy process, but a Phoenix truck accident lawyer from Wagner Law can help you through each of these steps, thereby allowing you to focus on your health and recovery while we handle the legal challenges and insurance headaches.
+This is never an easy process, but Our lawyer, an experienced Phoenix truck accident lawyer, can help you through each of these steps, thereby allowing you to focus on your health and recovery while we handle the legal challenges and insurance headaches.

 Determining Fault for a Semi-Truck Wreck Is Complex